eficode-academy/docker-katas/labs/06-volumes.md

 Volumes are entities inside docker, and can be created in three different ways.

 * By explicitly creating it with the `docker volume create <volume_name>` command
-* By creating a named volume at container creation time with `docker container run -d -v DataVolume:/opt/app/data nginx`
+* By creating a named volume at container creation time with `docker run -d -v DataVolume:/opt/app/data nginx`
-* By creating an anonymous volume at container creation time with `docker container run -d -v /opt/app/data nginx`
+* By creating an anonymous volume at container creation time with `docker run -d -v /opt/app/data nginx`

 First off, lets try to make a data volume called `data`: